3MT Doctoral Competition

 Who is eligible to enter?

-All currently enrolled University of Waikato candidates in a PhD, EdD, DMA or SJD programme who have reached Confirmed Enrolment (Part 2 EdD, SJD), as well as those candidates whose thesis is under examination are eligible to enter.
-Candidates' must be currently enrolled during the heats and final competition and are not eligible to enter if they are on suspension.
+All currently enrolled University of Waikato candidates in a PhD, EdD, DMA, SJD or DHSc programme who have reached Confirmed Enrolment (Part 2 EdD, SJD, DHSc), as well as those candidates whose thesis is under examination are eligible to enter.
+Candidates' must be currently enrolled during the heats and the Asia-Pacific 3MT final competition and are not eligible to enter if they are on suspension.
 Graduates are not eligible to apply for this event.

-On Thursday 9 July 2020, nineteen entrants took part in the University of Waikato 3MT Doctoral Heats.
-The Judges chose the top 10 entrants and they will now attend the University of Waikato 3MT Doctoral Final which will be held on Wednesday 12 August 2020 from 7.00pm, in the Gallagher Academy of Performing Arts.
+7 finalist were announced on Thursday 07 July 2022 at the 3MT Doctoral Heats.
+The finalist will now attend the University of Waikato Doctoral Final which will be held on Wednesday 10 August 2022 from 5.30pm in the Gallagher Academy of Performing Arts.

-The winner of the 3MT Doctoral Final will represent the University of Waikato at the Virtual Asia-Pacific 3MT Competition on Thursday 1 October 2020 hosted by the University of Queensland, Brisbane, Australia.
+The winner of the 3MT Doctoral Final will represent the University of Waikato at the 2022 Virtual Asia-Pacific 3MT Competition .